2i2c-org/infrastructure/docs/howto/operate/new-tf-cluster.md

 # Add a new GKE cluster managed by our Terraform configuration

-This giude will walk through the process of adding a new cluster to our [terraform configuration](https://github.com/2i2c-org/pilot-hubs/tree/master/terraform/gcp).
+This guide will walk through the process of adding a new cluster to our [terraform configuration](https://github.com/2i2c-org/pilot-hubs/tree/HEAD/terraform/gcp).

 ## Cluster Design